 Co-opting a Parish Councillor

 Co-option is a way of appointing a Parish Councillor when no election has been called.
-During a normal four year term, a vacancy comes up when a Councillor resigns, fails to attend Parish Council Meetings for six consecutive months, or passes away.
-If this happens, Speldhurst Parish Council must ask the electorate if they wish for an election to be held.
+During a normal four-year term, a vacancy comes up when a Councillor resigns, fails to attend Parish Council Meetings for six consecutive months, or passes away.
+The Parish Council must then ask the electorate if they wish for an election to be held.
 A minimum of ten electors need to respond for an election to go ahead.
 After fourteen working days with no response from the electorate, we can advertise the post.
-Anyone who is eligible and interested in being co-opted can then apply.
-They can also expect to attend an informal interview with up to three of our Parish Councillors and the successful candidate will be co-opted as a Parish Councillor for the rest of the term.
+Anyone who is eligible and interested in being co-opted can apply.
+They can expect to attend an informal interview with up to three of our Parish Councillors and the successful candidate will be co-opted as a Parish Councillor for the rest of the term.

-Remember, you don't have to be a Councillor to become involved with your Parish Council - visit our Volunteer page to find out more.
+Remember, you don't have to be a Councillor to get involved with your Parish Council - visit our Join in page to find out more.